microsoft/nlp-recipes/tests/README.md

 For executing the Python smoke tests:

-    pytest tests/smoke -m "smoke and not spark and not gpu"
+    pytest tests/smoke -m "smoke and not gpu"

 For executing the Python GPU smoke tests:

-    pytest tests/smoke -m "smoke and not spark and gpu"

-For executing the PySpark smoke tests:

-    pytest tests/smoke -m "smoke and spark and not gpu"
+    pytest tests/smoke -m "smoke and gpu"

 </details>